 An in-depth business plan Identifies and measures significant risks for the business.
 These are events that would lead to different financial situations and financial performance results.
-The plan must therefore also present strategies for dealing with threats and mitigating risks.
+The document must therefore also present strategies for dealing with threats and managing risks.

 Describes the Business Model

-The business plan defines and describes the company's business model.
+The business plan defines and outlines the company's business model.
 The model shows where and how the company expects to spend money, bring in revenues and earn margins.
-And, the model includes a quantitative pro-forma Income statement estimating gross margin, operating margin, and profit margin.
+And, the model includes a quantitative Pro-forma Income statement estimating gross margin, operating margin, and profit margin.